AitoDotAI/aito-python-tools/docs/source/sdk.rst

 Delete data
 -----------

-You can delete data with the :ref:`apiAitoClient`.
+You can delete data with the :py:class:`~aito.sdk.aito_client.AitoClient`.

 Your AitoClient must be set up with the READ-WRITE API key